 In courses where a formal examination is not given, satisfactory course completion is determined by attendance and completion of class activities.

-In all cases, completion of formal training courses will be documented by The individual is responsible for making sure that the course completion record is noted on the signature cards in the Qualification Journals.
+In all cases, completion of formal training courses will be documented by the Office of the Chief Human Capital Officer.
+The qualifying individual is responsible for making sure that the course completion record is noted on the signature cards in the Qualification Journals.

 05.08 Technical Experts

-Technical experts who have never been qualified as an inspector may be used to support inspection activities, but they must work under the guidance and oversight from a fully qualified inspector
+Technical experts who have never been qualified as an inspector may be used to support inspection activities, but they must work under the guidance and oversight from a fully qualified inspector and cannot conduct independent inspection.

+Inspectors Qualified in Other IMCs.
+Inspectors who are fully qualified under other IMCs are considered equivalent to Basic-Level qualification under this IMC, granting them the ability to support inspection activities under the guidance and oversight from a fully qualified IMC 1247 inspector.

-1247-06 POST-QUALIFICATION
+1247-06 POST-QUALIFICATION TRAINING REQUIREMENTS

-An inspector’s training does not end upon being certified as a fully qualified inspector. refresher training and continuing training are provided in the qualification journals in Appendix C of this IMC.
+An inspector’s training does not end upon being certified as a fully qualified inspector.
+Required refresher training and post-qualification training, and suggestions for continuing training are provided in the technical proficiency qualification journals in Appendix C of this IMC.

-Refresher Training
+06.01 Required Refresher Training

-Activities designed to
+Activities designed to assist in maintaining inspection proficiency by:

-readdressing some KSAs presented in initial training, particularly those that are related to important tasks that are and performed
+readdressing some KSAs presented in initial training, particularly those that are related to important tasks that are complex and infrequently performed

 providing training in areas where individual or program performance has been identified as needing improvement

-providing training in inspector specific program areas ( include counterpart conferences)
+providing training in inspector specific program areas (examples include Communities of Practice sessions, knowledge management trainings, counterpart meetings, or conferences)

+06.02 Maintaining Qualification Proficiency

+All qualified staff are expected to maintain their qualification proficiency following full inspector qualification.
+Proficiency is maintained by completion of required qualification journal refresher training.
+Each individual requalification cycle will be calculated based on the month of achieving full inspector qualification or, if that is not known, the month in which the current cycle began.
+The requalification cycle will be as indicated in the specific technical proficiency qualification journal.
+Qualified individuals may complete the required training at any time during that period, up until the end of the calendar year in which the training is required.
+For example, if the initial qualification or previous refresher training was completed any time in 2024, a 3-year requalification refresher training requirement needs to be completed by the end of 2027.
+Approval to extend an inspector’s refresher training beyond the established due date must be approved as a deviation in accordance with this IMC.

+The base month for determining refresher training requirements will remain constant, regardless of when the training is completed.
+Approval to extend an inspector’s refresher training beyond the established due date must be approved as a deviation in accordance with this IMC.

+If an inspector does not complete all refresher training requirements, the supervisor must evaluate the inspector’s proficiency to conduct independent inspections.
+The cognizant supervisor may assign inspectors who have not maintained qualification to perform full-scope, independent inspections—based on their judgment.
+Any inspector deemed proficient, remains qualified to conduct independent inspections while the supervisor seeks a deviation.

+06.03 Required Post-Qualification Training

+Some technical proficiency journals require post-qualification training in addition to initial qualification and required refresher training.
+This type of training is deemed essential to the technical area; however, it is not required to be completed prior to initial qualification.
+Required Post-Qualification Training shall be completed in accordance with the requirements of the applicable technical proficiency journal appendix.

 06.04 Continuing Training